 You’re very hopeful that you’ll finally get answers to your persisting issues.

 You know the expert has loads of experience with women just like you.

 You’re so ready to feel well and do whatever it takes to get there.

-Doctor has a reputation for being kinda intimidating, the assistant tells you afterwards, so this appointment is normal.
-A top expert after all.
+The doctor has a reputation for being intimidating, the assistant tells you afterwards, so this appointment is normal.
+A top expert, after all.

-Up until that point, I used to think that ‘the experts’ knew everything and I knew almost nothing.
-I didn’t have a medical degree after all.
+Until then, I used to think that ‘the experts’ knew everything, and I knew almost nothing.
+I didn’t have a medical degree, after all.
 I also grew up thinking doctors (and everyone trained) were almost with a God-like status.

-Yet I totally knew what was going on with me at that point (for the most part), I just needed someone to confirm it and guide me in the right direction so I can feel better.
+Yet I knew what was going on with me at that point (for the most part); I just needed someone to confirm it and guide me in the right direction to feel better.

 I could have brushed the whole experience under the carpet, had it not been for the ridiculous conclusion that I had depression, which could not have been further from the truth.
 And it was a plain dangerous diagnosis amongst other things – you can guess what the GP would have suggested had I not done anything.